adedomin/cicd-in-dist-env/research/content/5-dsl-sol.md

   * Irreversibility of many configuration management tools.
     * Many of the tools in use make untracked, and ultimately, difficult to revert, changes to the filesystem.
     * Tools should track needed changes to the filesystem so that they can be removed and cleaned up or possibly updated later.
-    * Many devops manuals expect you to do AB deployments to prevent this issue.
+    * Many devops manuals expect you to do A-B deployments to prevent this issue.
       * A and B as in, when a new deployment needs to occur, build a new machine to deploy to and if it breaks, bring back the old machine.
+      * Some systems take it to the extreme by having the OS be an immutable source tree which is entirely redeployed or reverted on changes.
   * Resolving build tool, and other environment specific dependencies
     * There a various tools for languages like java: gradle, maven, ant, etc.
     * These tools may not be installed on the CI server.